Perkins scores 14 to carry Longwood past Campbell 72-64 - NewsBreak

 Perkins scores 14 to carry Longwood past Campbell 72-64

+FARMVILLE, Va. — Jordan Perkins had 14 points to lead Longwood to a 72-64 win over Campbell on...www.wralsportsfan.com

-Jordan Perkins had 14 points to lead Longwood to a 72-64 win over Campbell on Wednesday night.
+FARMVILLE, Va. — Jordan Perkins had 14 points to lead Longwood to a 72-64 win over Campbell on...www.wralsportsfan.com

-Isaiah Wilkins, Leslie Nkereuwem and Justin Hill each had 12 points for Longwood (11-5, 3-0 Big South Conference), which earned its fourth straight victory.

-Austin McCullough had 17 points for the Fighting Camels (9-7, 2-3).
-Jordan Whitfield added 16 points.

 Comments / 0